Breakout (1975 film): Plot

-Harris Wagner (Huston) frames Jay Wagner (Duvall).
-In order to keep him silent, Jay is incarcerated in a Mexican prison.
+Harris Wagner is suspicious that his grandson, Jay Wagner, is causing trouble for his nefarious business schemes, which also involve the CIA.
+Harris has CIA-operative Cable arrange a murder in Mexico for which Jay is framed.
+Harris does not want Jay killed, only silenced, so Jay is incarcerated in a Mexican prison.

-Jay's wife Ann (Ireland) is unhappy at this turn of events and hires a Texas bush pilot in Brownsville, Texas, Nick Colton (Bronson) and his partner Hawk (Quaid), to fly into the prison and rescue her husband.

-The first attempts don't work, so Colton quickly learns how to pilot a helicopter.
+Jay's wife Ann is unhappy at this turn of events and hires a Texas bush pilot in Brownsville, Texas, Nick Colton and his partner Hawk Hawkins, to fly into the prison and rescue her husband.
+The first attempts do not work, so Colton quickly learns how to pilot a helicopter.

-While Hawk and accomplice Myrna (North) feign a rape to distract the prison guards, Colton pilots a helicopter into the prison complex, Wagner boards the helicopter, and they escape.
-The group (Colton, Hawk, Myrna, Wagner) return to Texas in a four-passenger light aircraft.

-Alerted to the escape, Harris Wagner orders his agent Cable (Mantee) to Texas to intercept the group.
-Cable, driving a Citroën SM with Washington, D.C. license plates, locates Ann Wagner and follows her Chevrolet Impala convertible, knowing she will lead him to Jay Wagner.
+While Hawk and accomplice Myrna feign a rape to distract the prison guards, Colton pilots a helicopter into the prison complex, Wagner boards the helicopter, and they escape.
+The group return to Texas in a four-passenger light aircraft.
+Alerted to the escape, Harris orders his agent Cable to Texas to intercept the group.
+Cable, driving a Citroën SM with Washington, D.C. license plates, locates Ann and follows her Chevrolet Impala convertible, knowing she will lead him to Jay Wagner.

 Cable uses false identification to lure Jay Wagner away from the group when they land.
 Cable nearly succeeds in kidnapping Wagner, but Colton becomes suspicious and pursues them.
 The film ends with a runway incursion as Cable and Colton fight among departing airplanes at Brownsville Airport.

 Cast

 Production

 The prison scenes were filmed at Fort de Bellegarde, France.
-Romani people (also known as gypsies) local to Southern France stood in for many of the Mexicans.
+Romani people local to Southern France stood in for many of the Mexicans.

-The original director was Michael Ritchie, but he did not like the idea of the female lead being played by Charles Bronson's wife Jill Ireland.
+The original director was Michael Ritchie, but he did not like the idea of the female lead Ann Wagner being played by Charles Bronson's wife Jill Ireland.
 Bronson threatened to leave the project if Ireland was not cast so Tom Gries came in as director.
 Producer Irwin Winkler was not a great admirer of the final film.

-Mexico would not participate in portraying this event.

 The film featured a French Aérospatiale Alouette II turbine helicopter, the type of helicopter used in the 1973 Mountjoy Prison helicopter escape.
-The actual 1971 Mexico event featured a Bell Helicopter.
+The actual 1971 Mexico event where Joel David Kaplan broke out of prison featured a Bell Helicopter.